Published on 22 Oct 2019 by Bryony

 If you begin with upfront and honest conversations, then your tenancy should continue in the same way.
 Never leave anything to doubt and make sure all parties (you, the landlord and any other tenants) are crystal clear about the contract, the date of termination, what happens in the event of a late payment and how the property will be maintained.
 All of this should be in the contract, but if it’s not, contact the landlord as soon as these issues or questions arise.

 There you have it!
 All the details you need to help you set up and rent abroad!
-Now you should be able to confidently book a place, budget your finances, adjust to living with roommates and master the HousingAnywhere platform!
+Now you should be able to confidently book a place, budget your monthly rent and master the HousingAnywhere platform!
 Everyone should experience living abroad at least once in their lives, and renting overseas has become easier than ever before.
 We really hope this guide has helped you understand the renting abroad process better.
 Feel free to reach out to HousingAnywhere for any more advice.
-We'd love to help.
+We'd love to help!